-UCSC Programs Abroad provides undergraduates with opportunities to study university-level academic programs abroad.
-Students may explore these options on the International Education Office website.
-Many programs require competency in a language besides English.
+UCSC Global Engagement provides undergraduates with opportunities to study in university-level academic programs abroad.
+Students may explore options on the International Education Office website.
+Many, programs require competency in a language other than English.
 Students may receive transfer credit for a maximum of two Theater Arts courses taken abroad, reviewed on a case-by-case basis by the department chair.
 Students should consult with a faculty member and the department academic advisor about their course of study before going abroad.

-The Theater Arts Center contains a 500-seat thrust stage, a state-of-the-art experimental theater, and a 200-seat proscenium theater; acting, directing, and dance studios; costume, scene, and properties shops; a sound recording room; a computer lab; and a metal shop.
-Elsewhere on campus are additional dance studios, the open-air Quarry Theater seating 3,000, and the 150-seat Barn Theater.
+The Theater Arts Center contains a 500-seat thrust stage, a state-of-the-art black box experimental theater, and a 200-seat proscenium theater.
+Also in the center are well-appointed acting/directing and dance studios, costume, scene, and properties shops, a sound recording room, a computer lab, and a metal shop.
+At the entrance of campus is the department-affiliated and student-run 150-seat Barn Theater.

 Awards, Honors, and Recognitions

-Kevin Beggs (B.A., Theater Arts and Politics, '89) is president of Lionsgate Television Group, with responsibility for development and production of all scripted and non-scripted programming for both domestic and international distribution.
+Kevin Beggs (B.A., Theater Arts and Politics, 1989), as president of Lionsgate Television Group, develops and produces all programming for domestic and international distribution.